jaffamonkey/current-website/src/site/about.md

 ---
-title: About Martin at tempertemper
+title: About me
-heading: About Martin
+heading: About me
 intro: |
     I have been working in area of testing and quality for over 25 years.
 Do I enjoy it?
 Well, my mind does like puzzles to work out!
 layout: default